wjconline/devtools/README.md

 - The "a11y" folder has pages for testing web accessibility.
 - The "snippets" folder has a page link parser / reporter.
 - The "touchscreen" folder has some touchscreen interface testing.
+- The "widget" folder has some widget testing action.